ajrod/Ratatat/README.md

 This is an expirement that I wrote when I discovered the world of [evolutionary algorithms](http://en.wikipedia.org/wiki/Evolutionary_algorithm) (EAs).
 These are algorithms that solve problems by emulating some aspects of real evolutionary biology.
-The problem I used to test my understanding was a simple problem of finding a path to some cheese from a starting point.
+The problem I used to test my understanding was a simple problem of finding a path to some cheese from a starting point (although this approach can be generalized to any problem).
 The specific EA used here is a [Genetic Algorithm](http://en.wikipedia.org/wiki/Genetic_algorithm) (GA).

 This demonstration allows you create a maze,